Leipzig, Germany: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-If you want to check out the must-see St. Thomas Church, it's useful to wear modest clothing:
+If you are intending to check out the beautiful St. Thomas Church, it's recommended to wear modest clothing:

-If you go to Deutsches Kleingärtnermuseum, you're likely to do a lot of walking.
+If you go to Deutsches Kleingärtnermuseum, you'll probably do a lot of walking.
 These are a must:

 Good hiking shoes